Chittagong Hill Tracts Peace Accord: Conflict

-Consequently, Manabendra Narayan Larma and others founded the Parbatya Chhatagram Jana Shanghatti Samiti (PCJSS) as a united political organisation of all native peoples and tribes in 1973.
+Consequently, Manabendra Narayan Larma and others founded the Parbatya Chattagram Jana Samhati Samiti (PCJSS) as a united political organisation of all native peoples and tribes in 1973.
 The armed wing of the PCJSS, the Shanti Bahini, was organised to resist government policies.
 The Shanti Bahini insurgents hid in the neighbouring Indian state of Tripura, where they trained and equipped themselves.
 In 1977, they launched their first attack on a Bangladesh Army convoy.
 The Shanti Bahini divided its area of operations into zones, and raised forces from the native people, who were formally trained.
 The Shanti Bahini attacked Bengali police and soldiers, government offices and personnel, and the Bengali settlers in the region.
 The group also attacked any native believed to be opposing it and supporting the government.
 During the insurgency, the Shanti Bahini, the Bangladeshi Army, police and gangs of Bengali settlers were accused of perpetrating abuse of human rights and ethnic cleansing.

 Attempted solutions

 President of Bangladesh Ziaur Rahman created a Chittagong Hill Tracts Development Board under an army general to address the socioeconomic needs of the region, but the entity proved unpopular and became a source of antagonism and mistrust amongst the native people against the government.
 The government failed to address the long-standing issue of the displacement of people, numbering an estimated 100,000 caused by the construction of the Kaptai Dam in 1962.
-In the 1980s, the government began settling Bengalis in the region, causing the eviction of many natives and a significant alteration of demographics.
+In the mid 1980s, the government began settling Bengalis in the region, causing the eviction of many natives and a significant alteration of demographics.
 Having constituted only 11.6% of the regional population in 1974, the number of Bengalis grew by 1991 to constitute 48.5% of the regional population.
 In 1989, the government of then-president Hossain Mohammad Ershad passed the District Council Act created three ties of local government councils to devolve powers and responsibilities to the representatives of the native peoples, but the councils were rejected and opposed by the PCJSS.